soravux/scoop/doc/api.rst

 .. note:

-    Please note that the current version of SCOOP doesn't support timeout.
-Its support has been scheduled in a future version.
+    Please note that the timeout support of the current version of SCOOP is limited.
+Its full support has been scheduled in a future version.

 Futures module
 --------------